How to File an LLC Annual Report in Arkansas? (Full Guide)

 Busy woman filing Arkansas LLC annual report

-To file an Arkansas annual report, you must visit the Secretary of State's official website for the correct documents and file them online or by mail.
+To file an Arkansas annual report, head to the Secretary of State's official website to get the right documents — then file either online or by mail.

 1. Online Filings